CDAT/cdms/docs/source/manual/cdms_2.rst

         * The optional keyword argument ``squeeze`` determines whether or not the shape of the returned array contains dimensions whose length is 1; by default this argument is 0, and such dimensions are not 'squeezed out'.
         * The optional keyword argument ``raw`` specifies whether the return object is a variable or a masked array.
         * By default, a transient variable is returned, having the axes and attributes corresponding to2,3 the region read.
-If raw=1, an MV2 masked array is returned, equivalent to the transient variable without the axis and attribute information."
+If raw=1, an MV masked array is returned, equivalent to the transient variable without the axis and attribute information."

 Variable Methods(cont'd)